itr-a/eJTP-Learning/INE_Courses/Assessment_Methodologies/02-Enumeration/03-Web_Enum_Lab.md

 [+] Found http://192.36.149.3:80/~nobody/ 404 (192.36.149.3)
 [*] Scanned 1 of 1 hosts (100% complete)
 [*] Auxiliary module execution completed

+# `404`: The browser successfully connected to the server, but the specific page or file the user was trying to access doesn't exist or has moved
 ```

 **auxiliary/scanner/http/dir_listing**